jacobvc/Xml-Csv-Viewer/README.md

 Data normally contains header info in first instance, but 'noHeader' is also supported.

-For data instances containg the reserved '__highlight__' value, the included Column-Name:css-class values are applied to the relevant cells
+For data instances containg the reserved '\_\_highlight\_\_' member, the included Column-Name:css-class values are applied to the relevant cells

 If 'showDetail' is provided, row content is displayed as a form when the row is clicked